dev-AshishRanjan/react-kar-glassmorphism/README.md

 # React kar Glassmorphism

+>- We are facing some problem related to babel.
+>- so this package is currently not compatible with CRA.
+>- You can use this package on [codesandbox](https://codesandbox.io/s/beautiful-wing-kf8o5i?file=/src/App.js)

 We provide 3 React components :
 - Gdiv - A modified HTML div Element
 - Ginput - A modified HTML input Element